matthewfritz/MatthewStandardCubaseMixingTemplate/README.md

 #### Lead Guitar GR

-This is the final group that routes all lead guitar groups to the Instrument Bus.
+This is the final group that routes all lead guitar tracks to the Instrument Bus.

+This should be the group that all lead guitar tracks use for their own Output Routing.

 **Color**: Violet (Color 13)